About the Precinct

 The GCHKP represents a smart investment in Australia’s fastest growing major city, with a stable, diversifying economy and lifestyle second to none.
-The precinct includes the Commonwealth Games $550 million Athletes Village, which incorporates a seven-hectare residential and retail precinct, seven hectares of parklands and open space, and nine and close to 10 hectares that will be retained by the Queensland government for future development.
+The precinct includes the $550 million Gold Coast 2018 Commonwealth Games™ Athletes Village, that will transform into a mixed-use master-planned community incorporating a seven-hectare residential and retail precinct, seven hectares of parklands and open space, and nine hectares that are available for health and knowledge investment.

 The Athletes Village will house 6,500 athletes and team officials travelling from more than 70 Commonwealth nations and territories to the Gold Coast for the Games.
 The legacy will be a permanent residential community with 1252 dwellings, comprising a mix of apartments and townhouses, with a 5700 square metre retail precinct and green landscaped spaces built around a 'Village Heart.'
 Temporary Games buildings may also be re-purposed as innovation and incubation space.